-I was looking to update some of my home décor for the new fall season, and a fall-inspired centerpiece seemed like a perfect way to do this.
+I was looking to update some of my home décor for the new fall season, and a gold fall-inspired centerpiece seemed like a perfect way to do this.
 This DIY fall centerpiece is an easy table décor idea for Thanksgiving, or just a way to liven up your table for fall.
-If you’re looking for easy Thanksgiving table centerpiece ideas, here’s how I put it together.
+If you’re looking for easy Thanksgiving table centerpiece ideas, here’s how I put this easy centerpiece together.

 I was inspired by this pin I saw on Pinterest of metallic painted mason jars from The Country Chic Cottage, as well as an image of a Home Goods centerpiece posted on @ohsoglamblog’s Instagram.
 Per the tutorial in The Country Chic Cottage, I wrapped rubber bands around the small vases (as you can see in the photo above, I did some vertically and some horizontally).

-Then, I applied a few coasts of Krylon metallic gold spray paint to the small vases (with rubber bands on) and the small pumpkins.
+Then, I applied a few coasts of Krylon metallic gold spray paint to the small vases (with the rubber bands on) and the small pumpkins.
 You can use pumpkins that are already gold for this centerpiece too if you want a shortcut!
 I do love a good shortcut.

 After the paint thoroughly dried (I waited 24 hours), I carefully removed the rubber bands to reveal a really cool pattern.